Cray-HPE/docs-csm/008-CSM-VALIDATION.md

 ```
 Errors reported previous to the lock status, such as **ERROR: get_cluster** can be ignored.

+If any of the postgres clusters are exhibiting the following symptoms, then follow then "Troubleshoot Postgres Databases with the Patroni Tool" procedure in the HPE Cray EX System Administration Guide S-8001:
+   * The cluster has no leader.
+   * The number of cluster members is not correct.
+There should be three cluster members (with the exception of sma-postgres-cluster where there should be only two cluster members).
+   * Cluster members are found to be in a non 'running' state (such as 'start failed').
+   * Cluster members are found to have lag or lag is 'unknown'.

-See see the **About Postgres** section in the HPE Cray EX Administration Guide S-8001 for further information.
+See see the **About Postgres** section in the HPE Cray EX System Administration Guide S-8001 for further information.

 <a name="pet-clock-skew"></a>
 ### Clock Skew